Western Education's MA | Field of Curriculum Studies

 The MA in Education Studies in the field of Curriculum Studies is an onsite program that offers you an opportunity to engage with top-tier researchers and academics.
 Many graduates of the program have gone on to hold important roles in various sectors of education at provincial, national, and international levels, and to engage in advanced study and research at the doctoral level.

-Important note: When submitting an application to the Master of Arts in Education Studies program, applicants must indicate their preferred Thesis Supervisor in their Statement of Intent.
+Important note: When submitting an application to the Master of Arts in Education Studies program, thesis and MRP applicants must indicate their preferred Thesis Supervisor in their Statement of Intent.
 Applicants are advised to review the Faculty Research page and contact faculty in their area of interest to confirm that this potential exists.

 Milestones